Would you like to sponsor this article?

 There are many places to go for a nice brisk walk that appeal to all ages and abilities.
 One of my favourite spots is Portballintrae.
 Slightly outside the North Coast triangle, it’s an often-forgotten gem.
 The beach boasts crashing waves, a picturesque bridge and clean golden sand.
 The route is known as the ‘Portballintrae Loop’ as it takes you right back to the Giant’s Causeway and along the cliff path before bringing you back to the car park.

-SHOP: Keep your noggin warm with an organic cotton beanie this winter!Find Out More
+SHOP: Keep yourself warm with a recycled sweater this winter!Find Out More

 This is a fairly gentle walk, starting off along the beach before taking you along a path that eventually leads out to the Giant’s Causeway.
 It’s at this point where the walk may become slightly more challenging.
 The path takes you along the cliff edge overlooking the magnificent Causeway itself.
 From the top you can look over and see a great view of the famous hexagons.
 This part of the walk also boasts sensational views overlooking the ocean, which you most definitely should stop to take in.
 There’s nothing quite like it!